ibm-cloud-docs/codeengine/logging.md

 Logging can help you troubleshoot issues in {{site.data.keyword.codeenginefull}}.
 You can view logs by using the console or by using the CLI.
 {: shortdesc}

+Interested in logging for fleets?
+See [Setting up observability for fleets](/docs/codeengine?topic=codeengine-fleet-observability&interface=ui) and [Viewing logs and monitoring data for fleets](/docs/codeengine?topic=codeengine-fleet-observability-view&interface=ui).
+{: note}

 ## Viewing logs from the console
 {: #view-logs-ui}
 {: ui}